espocrm/documentation/docs/development/metadata/fields.md

 _true_ | _false_

-Is this field type Read Only (can't be edit).
+Is this field type Read Only (can't be edited).

 ### skipOrmDefs